Victoriapm/dbt-basics-workshop/README.md

 #### Execution
 After having installed the required tools and cloning this repo, execute the following commnads:

-1. Change into the project's directory from the command line: `$ cd dbt-basics-workshop`
+1. Change into the project's directory from the command line: `$ cd dbt-basics-workshop/complete-project`
 2. Load the CSVs into the database.
 This materializes the CSVs as tables in your target schema: `$ dbt seed`
 3. Run the models: `$ dbt run`
 4. Generate documentation for the project: `$ dbt docs generate`